mssqlserver/redmine/README.md

-# pre-configured redmine on a lightweight linux
+# Redmine for MSSQL (Microsoft SQL-Server for linux) running on Docker
-Redmine for MSSQL (Microsoft SQL-Server) running on Docker
+pre-configured redmine on a lightweight linux

 This project is about running redmine on Docker using a Linux-Version of Microsoft SQL-Server Express 2019 (this "only" needs 2 GB RAM).